How to Prepare an Emergency Kit for Any Disaster

 Upkeep of your Go-Kits

 Maintaining your resources so they are ready to use when needed is equally critical to assembling them.
-The following advice can help you ensure your kit will be stocked properly when you need it most:
+The following advice can help you ensure your emergency kit will be stocked properly when you need it most:

 • Store canned food in a dry, cool place